koolskateguy89/SortVisualiser/README.md

 ### Running

-If you use Eclipse, see [Eclipse below](#eclipse)

 1. Once Maven has finished building, navigate to the `target` folder
-2. Run the command `java -jar --enable-preview "Sort-Visualiser-V3.jar"`
+2. Run the command `java -jar "Sort-Visualiser-V3.jar"`

-#### Eclipse

-You can import this repository into Eclipse as a Java Project.

-Though to run it, you'll likely have to configure the project build path to ensure it has the required [dependencies](#prerequisites)

 ## License